 - Can PIP Refuse to Pay My Medical Bills?
 Yes, they can.
 It’s within their rights to refuse payments on any medical bills associated with treatments that were not “reasonable or necessitated”.
 Remember, they only pay for injuries sustained in a car accident.
 All charges are presumed to be reasonable and necessary, so the insurance company must show some evidence to support their refusal.
 They need to provide you and your medical provider with a written refusal notice within 60 days of receiving the bill.

 - What Should I Do Have PIP Refuses to Pay for My Medical Treatment?
-Contact a specialized car accident attorney who is fluid in insurance law immediately to discuss your options.
+Contact a specialized car accident lawyer who is fluid in insurance law immediately to discuss your options.
 When choosing your personal injury lawyer, be sure they’re local and have plenty of experience with court cases.

 If you need help wrangling your insurance company – Gary R. Johnson Law is here to help and advocate for you.